gptscript-ai/search/README.md

 The `bing` and `bing-image` tools return search results from the [Bing Web Search API](https://www.microsoft.com/en-us/bing/apis/bing-web-search-api).

-The environment variable `GPTSCRIPT_BING_SEARCH_TOKEN` must be set to your API key in order for it to work.
+The credential tool will ask for your API token.

 ### Brave

 The `brave` and `brave-image` tools return search results from the [Brave Search API](https://brave.com/search/api/).

-The environment variable `GPTSCRIPT_BRAVE_SEARCH_TOKEN` must be set to your API key in order for it to work.
+The credential tool will ask for your API token.

 ### DuckDuckGo